 Place of Birth: Yeovil

-Wealey, as he is known by the Huish Park faithful, was a prodigy of the youth system after joining Yeovil in August 1999 from local side Gillingham.
-Chris was first choice keeper for the Youth Team that won the SWEB South-West Counties Under 18s League title in 2000 and during the same season he broke into the Screwfix League Reserve side (writes George Murray).
+Wealey, as he is known by the Huish Park faithful, was a product of the club's youth system after joining Yeovil in August 1999 from local side Gillingham.
+Chris was first choice keeper for the Youth Team that won the SWEB South-West Counties Under 18s League title in 2000 and during the same season he broke into the Screwfix League Reserve side.

-During his final season with the club, Wealey had to face strong competition for the number one jersey from Steve Collis.
+During the final season of his first spell with the club, Wealey had to face strong competition for the number one jersey from Steve Collis.
 Collis showed great promise when he was given the chance in goal during his performance in the latter part of both the 2003/04 and the 2004/05 season and the two keepers split first team responsibilities during the 2005/06 season.

 That was in part due to a knee injury sustained by Chris during March 2006 at Chesterfield, which he aggravated a few weeks later.
 It was later diagnosed as a cruciate ligament injury which meant that his final appearance for the club was against Scunthorpe United on Good Friday in April 2006.